Dharnas, controversies aside, this is what Delhi residents have to say about AAP govt

 "They have come out with various schemes which have which shows their intent to work for the people of Delhi.
 However, having said that, the politics and the tiff with the Centre has not made it easy for them.
 And many a times, because of the political difference between the Delhi government and Modi government, people had to bear the brunt," he added.

-Lastly, a political observer, who did wish to be named, told OneIndia that Kejriwal government has been able to make an impact on two key issues - health and education.
+Lastly, a political observer, who did not wish to be named, told OneIndia that Kejriwal government has been able to make an impact on two key issues - health and education.
 He also said the concept of Mohalla Clinics and bringing a qualitative improvement in the schooling system have been runaway success.

 "Honestly, I was not a supporter of Kejriwal when they formed the outfit aap.
 But the party was not only made a surprise impact on the electorate surpassing the established political parties-- Congress and a nationally revived BJP under NAMO even after his ascendancy to the prime ministership.
 Notwithstanding his inexperience in the manipulative politics in the power corridors, he has been able to make an impact on two issues that effect the lives of Delhiites -- health and education," he said.